 The nation’s annual survey of homelessness will take place during the last full week of January.
-That’s when local social service agencies fan out into communities like the Big Bend to take stock of who is sheltered, and unsheltered.
-And the Big Bend Continuum of Care, which conducts the survey for this region, needs volunteers.
+That’s when local social service agencies, like the Big Bend Continuum of Care, fan out into communities to take stock of who is unsheltered.

 The Point in Time Count takes place across the country at the same time.
-It’s required for communities receiving federal funding, and Leon County Commissioner Rick Minor volunteers every year.
+It’s required for communities receiving federal funding.

-“Dozens of volunteers will go out with trained counselors, out throughout Leon County, meeting up and interviewing people that are on the street about their homelessness situation," Minor said.
+“Dozens of volunteers will go out with trained counselors, out throughout Leon County, meeting up and interviewing people that are on the street about their homelessness situation," said Leon County Commissioner Rick Minor, who volunteers for the survey every year.
 "It basically allows us to get a snapshot of the status of homelessness in Leon County.”

 The data collected during the PIT Count tells policymakers at the state, national, and local levels about the scale and nature of homelessness in a given area.
 It also guides funding decisions and strategies.